 After years of studying the Book of Revelation, I have become persuaded of the Classical Preterist Position.
-One of the first objections raised against Preterism (often confused with Hyper-Preterism, or, ‘Pantellism’) is based on Revelation 1:7.
-Which says that when Christ ‘comes’, ‘every eye will see Him.’
+One of the first objections raised against Preterism (often confused with Hyper-Preterism, or, ‘Pantellism’) is based on Revelation 1:7 — which says that when Christ ‘comes’, ‘every eye will see Him.’
 Opponents of Preterism offer what they think is a death-blow to Preterism with this apparent ‘knock-out’ verse.
 As a Preterist, I have to admit, if their interpretation of this verse is correct, Preterism can not be true.
-Therefore, how we understand this verse will either destroy the validity of Preterism or, could it possibly validate it?
+Therefore, how we understand this verse will either destroy the validity of Preterism, or, could it possibly validate it?

-Behold, he is coming with the clouds, and every eye will see him, even those who pierced him, and all tribes of the earth will wail on account of him.
+Behold, He is coming with the clouds, and every eye will see Him, even those who pierced Him, and all tribes of the earth will wail on account of Him.
 Even so.
 Amen.

 Another way to render this verse might be: “Behold He is coming with the clouds [in judgment] and every eye will see Him – that is, the eyes of those who pierced Him, and all of the Tribes of the Land [Israel] will wail at this time because of His judgment.
 Even though this will be devastating, it must happen.”

 Rendering the verse this does three things.
 Firstly, it becomes immediately consistent with the time-frame references in the opening chapters of the Book of Revelation.
-That is, Christ’s judgment on Jerusalem was seen by those who orchestrated HIs crucifixion- the High Priest and the Sanhedrin along with all Israel who joined together to kill the Christ.
+That is, Christ’s judgment on Jerusalem was seen by those who orchestrated His crucifixion- the High Priest and the Sanhedrin along with all Israel who joined together to kill the Christ.

 and plotted together in order to arrest Jesus by stealth and kill him.